codewitch-honey-crisis/BuildPack/README.md

 ### Slang

 Slang is a miniature language.
 It's a subset of C# suitable for constructing CodeDOM trees.
 It obviates the need to build them by hand since you can do it by writing restricted C# code instead.
 The reason the language is restricted is the CodeDOM does not allow for full fidelity.
 Many features like read only fields, and even postfix increment/decrement can't be supported.
 Even with these limitations it doesn't matter as it makes using the CodeDOM pretty easy.
 Now you can include source files in your build as templates using T4 and C# syntax and generate CodeDOM graphs that way.
 Or you can simply render source dependencies in your target language even though you keep them in Slang/C# instead of CodeDOM graphs.
 It is included as part of the Go Kit.
+See the **SlangDemo** project and watch Slang convert your C# into VB and into CodeDOM graphs

 ### Other CodeDOM stuff in the Go Kit